 Long known as a performer of Spanish music, de Fremery soon found that there were three situations in the Lorca play for which he not only did not have anything suitable, he did not even know of anything in the classical guitar literature which was remotely suitable.
 As a result, these three pieces were written spontaneously on the guitar during the rehearsal process.

-Star of the County Down, traditional Irish, was arranged in three parts for solo guitar after de Fremery heard his celebrated cousin, Hank Bradley, and Hank’s wife Cathy Whitesides, who like Hank is a fiddler of great reputation, perform the piece via recorded cassette for the wedding of Skip and ‘Tricia Clayton in 1996.
-Skip is the cousin who first taught Phil the guitar.
-Hank grew up on Coastways Ranch (mentioned in the biography section) and with his brother David and cousin Skip is the acknowledged leader of the musical scene there.
+Star of the County Down, traditional Irish, was arranged for solo guitar after de Fremery heard his cousin Hank Bradley and Cathy Whiteside perform the piece via recorded cassette for the wedding of Skip and 'Tricia Clayton in 1996.
+Performance time, about four minutes.

 Phillip de Fremery